capensis/canopsis/doc/docs/en/developer_guide/apis/v2/pbehavior.md

 # API PBehaviors

 Pbehaviors are recuring calendar events that temporarily stop the monitoring of an entity during a given time (for maintenance for example).

 **Note about the`tstart`et `tstop` attributes of a pbehavior**

 Pbehaviors are similar to calendar events, with optional recurrence.
-The tstart and tstop parameters are use ton define the start and end date of the first event occurrence.
+The tstart and tstop parameters are use to define the start and end date of the first event occurrence.
 When the event repreats, these attributes are used to define each instance's duration, based on the first instance start and stop time.

 For example, the behavior below will start à 11AM and finish 1 hour later every morning starting from 2018/06/18: